Come See How We Grow!

 Planning Your Visit

-Keep in mind that accessing the fields involves a quarter-mile walk along a woodland path with some uneven footing.
+Agriberry Farm’s fields are located a short walk through the trees along Crump Creek, behind our green-roofed grey metal barn and packing shed.
+The barn and parking area are immediately off of River Road.
+Accessing the fields involves a quarter-mile walk along a woodland path with some uneven footing.
 (Orange cones will help guide you from the barn to the fields.)
 Once you’re in the fields, navigating the rows of the field and across the irrigation system can be a little tricky, too.

 Please BE SURE to bring at least one water bottle per person.
 As our young workers can attest, picking is very thirsty work!